gloose/gloose-15466-game-1/README.md

 * Crashing a UFO: LOSE a large amount of SPEED
 * "Bonking": lose HALF your SPEED

 At high speeds, it is easier to collect stars and evade UFOs, but your ship NEVER STOPS MOVING, so you'll need quick reflexes to avoid BONKING!
-This occurs when your ship runs into a wall without holding a directional input to change directions in a right-angle turn from your current movement direction.
+This occurs when your ship runs into a wall without holding a directional input to make a right-angle turn from your current movement direction (if this game had sound, imagine a satisfying "BONK" effect playing over the collision).
 Aside from cutting your speed in half, BONKING will cause you to bounce off the wall back the way you came; be careful not to get disoriented, lest you risk BONKING again!

 Tips:
 * STARPOWER is a fast-paced game, and if you only press the arrow keys the moment you come to a turn, you risk missing it entirely!
 Try holding the arrow keys in the direction you want to go BEFORE you come to a turn to make sure you don't mess up the timing.